 How does practice network accreditation fit with AAHA’s strategic priorities?

-How does a practice network become eligible for accreditation?
+How does a practice network become eligible?

 Yes.
 A practice network must own at least 10 practices in order to be eligible for practice network accreditation.

 What does the accreditation process look like for a practice network?

 To become accredited as a practice network:

 - The company must sign an agreement with AAHA approximately 12 months in advance.

 - The company will be evaluated by AAHA; the company must meet a separate set of standards specifically written for practice network accreditation.
 These standards are tailored to management topics only (human resources, leadership, culture, medical autonomy, etc.).

 - Once a company receives practice network accreditation, it will be re-evaluated annually and must continue to meet the practice network accreditation standards.

 On which standards is a practice network evaluated?

 The practice network standards are different and separate from AAHA’s traditional practice standards.
 The practice network standards are nonmedical in nature and cover human resources, practice management, practice culture, financial management, medical autonomy, marketing, and more.